 - Cannabis or its derivates for medicinal or therapeutic use in quantities prescribed in the patient's treatment plan and registered with the Peruvian Ministry of Health

 However, don’t miss the fine print!
 Above mentioned quantities are only considered unpunishable if you just have one (1!) substance on you.
-As soon you carry two or more different drugs, even below above-mentioned quantities, you violate Peruvian law.
+As soon as you carry two or more different drugs, even below the above-mentioned quantities, you violate Peruvian law.
 So, if they find a joint and an ecstasy pill on you, you might already be in deep trouble.

 Additionally, you should be aware that Peruvian police is quite flexible with the interpretation of the law and even though you only have an unpunishable amount of one drug for personal use on you, you might be considered a potential trafficker, brought to the police station, intimidated, unlawfully detained, and forced to pay a bribe to get out of this unpleasant experience.
 You don’t want to go there.

 Those thinking to participate in drug trafficking, because it's quick and easy money, don't do it.
 The anti-narcotics unit of the PNP, especially at the airport, is quite professional and well-equipped.
 Long prison sentences await you, and you should know that Peru's prisons don't meet international standards and mostly are extremely overcrowded.
 Hygienic conditions and food are on a very low level, supplies with other necessities are difficult and fellow prisoners aren't always well-disposed.
 A Peruvian prison surely isn’t the place anyone wants to be.

 And with Peru being one of the largest cocaine producers in the world and scoring high on the lists of production countries of other drugs as well, cartels are present in certain regions, powerful and anything but squeamish.